 Newill Richard 1651 Richard Bayly ???

-The John Newell transported to Charles River in 1637 may be the Jonathan Newell a prominent cloth merchant residing in York and James City counties, Virginia as early as 1661.
+The John Newell transported to Charles River in 1637 may be the Jonathan Newell who was a prominent cloth merchant residing in York and James City counties, Virginia in 1661.
 Jonathan died in 1679 and his widow, Elizabeth, was his administratrix.
 Jonathan and Elizabeth did not have children so his brother David Newell was his heir: In the west end William Sherwood had all the land between James River, Back River, Pitch and Tar Swamp and Kings mill’s Creek , amounting to about 378 acres secured from time to time as follows : 120 acres lying north and east of New Towne , purchased in 1677 from David Newell , brother and heir of Jonathan Newell who got it from John Knowles (Source THE CRADLE OF THE REPUBLIC).
 In the late 1680s a Mr Newell, possible relative, was part owner and supplied the rigging for a ship built in Virginia.

-One of Andrew Newell’s great grandchildren (see tree), Captain Andrew Newell, may be key to understanding some DNA connections to Nantucket and Nova Scotia.
+One of Andrew Newell’s great grandchildren (see tree), Captain Andrew Newell, may be key to understanding some of my DNA connections to Nantucket and Nova Scotia.
 Captain Andrew Newell was born in Charlestown, Suffolk, Massachusetts in 1702 and in married Eunice Coffin at Nantucket in 1726.
 Andrew.
 At least two of their children were born in Nantucket but eventually they relocated to Sherborne (west of Boston).

 Capt George Newell (1791–1872), a grandson of Andrew of Sherborn, moved to Framingham, Middlesex County, Massachusetts.
 I have no Newell, Newall or Newhall matches with direct matches to Sherborne or Farmington; however, Sherborn (a small town) has a very high ratio of matches to population and Farmington had many matches with Newells , Newhalls and Ewells from Massachusetts in their trees.